Travel Picks: Top 10 private-island escapes

 Frégate Island Private, Seychelles

 While all private isles boast sand and lapping tides, many are too small to give you a taste of the wild life.
-Not if you venture to Frégate Island Private in the Seychelles.
+Not if you venture to Frégate Island Private in the Seychelles [here ].
 This chunk of granite languishing in the Indian Ocean is craggy, covered in tropical vegetation and home to fabulous flora and fauna.
-When you tear yourself away from your private pool deck (there are just 17 villas), wander the island’s seven sublime beaches or hike trails looking for ultra-rare magpie robins and the Aldabra giant tortoise.
-There’s jaw-dropping diving, too, and Frégate has a PADI centre.
+When you tear yourself away from your private pool deck (there are just 17 villas), wander the island's seven sublime beaches or hike trails looking for ultra-rare magpie robins and the Aldabra giant tortoise.
+There's jaw-dropping diving, too, and Frégate has a PADI centre.
+9. Civilised wilderness

 Lizard Island, Great Barrier Reef, Australia